 This lock-up provision applies to common stock and to securities convertible into or exchangeable or exercisable for common stock.
 It also applies to common stock owned now or acquired later by the person executing the agreement or for which the person executing the agreement later acquires the power of disposition.
-The exceptions to the lock-up for executive officers and directors are: (a) the transfer of shares as a bona fide gift to any member of the immediate family of the executive officer or director or to a trust the beneficiaries of which are exclusively the executive officer or director or member of the executive officer's immediate family; (b) by will or intestate succession upon the death of the executive officer or director; (c) as a bona fide gift to a charity or educational institution; (d) the establishment by the executive officer or director of a trading plan in accordance with Rule 10b5-l(c) under the Exchange Act, provided that no prohibited sale or other disposition under such trading plan may occur during the 90-day restricted period, or (e) the exercise of any of the executive officer's or director's rights to acquire shares of our common stock or other of our securities issued pursuant to any stock option or similar equity incentive or compensation plan approved by our board of directors ("Equity Incentive Grants"), including the delivery to us or forfeiture of any shares of our common stock as payment for exercised shares in any "cashless" exercise or the exercise of any previously granted stock option on a "cashless basis"; provided that such Equity Incentive Grant is already in effect as of the date of the "lock-up" agreement is executed, and provided further that, to the executive officer or director receives shares of our common stock as part of an Equity Incentive Grant, the executive officer or director may offer, sell, contract to sell, or otherwise dispose of, or forfeit to us, up to the number of such shares of our common stock necessary to satisfy withholding tax obligations incurred by the undersigned in connection with the receipt or exercise of such Equity Incentive Grant; each of which is subject to certain conditions set forth in the lock-up agreements with the executive officers and directors.
+The exceptions to the lock-up for executive officers and directors are: (a) the transfer of shares as a bona fide gift to any member of the immediate family of the executive officer or director or to a trust the beneficiaries of which are exclusively the executive officer or director or member of the executive officer's immediate family; (b) by will or intestate succession upon the death of the executive officer or director; (c) as a bona fide gift to a charity or educational institution; (d) the establishment by the executive officer or director of a trading plan in accordance with Rule 10b5-1(c) under the Exchange Act, provided that no prohibited sale or other disposition under such trading plan may occur during the 90-day restricted period, or (e) the exercise of any of the executive officer's or directors ("Equity Incentive Grants"), including the delivery to us or forfeiture of any shares of our common stock as payment for exercised shares in any "cashless" exercise of any previously granted stock option on a "cashless basis"; provided that such Equity Incentive Grant is already in effect as of the date of the "lock-up" agreement is executed, and provided further that, to the extent the executive officer or director receives shares of our common stock as part of an Equity Incentive Grant, the executive officer or director may offer, sell, contract to sell, or otherwise dispose of, or forfeit to us, up to the number of such shares of our common stock necessary to satisfy withholding tax obligations incurred by the undersigned in connection with the receipt or exercise of such Equity Incentive Grant; each of which is subject to certain conditions set forth in the lock-up agreements with the executive officers and directors.
 The exceptions to the lock-up for us are: (i) our sale of shares in this offering; (ii) the issuance of common stock or options to acquire common stock to employees, directors and/or consultants pursuant to our employee benefit plans, qualified stock option plans or other employee compensation plans as such plans are in existence on the date of the underwriting agreement; and (iii) the issuance of common stock pursuant to the exercise of options, warrants or rights outstanding on the date of the underwriting agreement; each of which is subject to certain conditions set forth in the underwriting agreement.